Skip to Content

 Invoice corrections

-In our last blog we talked about the ability to use LLMs to reconcile contracts to invoices and flag discrepancies in pricing or terms, or with the application of discounts and rebates.
-With passive AI, these discrepancies are flagged, but it’s still left to the A/P clerk to take action to resolve these discrepancies.
-One customer is now developing the capability for the generative AI tool to draft an email to the supplier explaining the discrepancy and requesting a resolution, for example, by re-issuing the invoice or updating their systems to reflect correct pricing terms on the invoice.
+In our last blog, we discussed using LLMs to match contracts with invoices and flag pricing, terms, or discount discrepancies.
+With passive AI, these issues are flagged, but the A/P clerk must still resolve them.
+Now, one customer is using generative AI to draft emails to suppliers, explaining the discrepancy and requesting a resolution, like reissuing the invoice or updating systems with the correct pricing.

 Price flexibility